nsalerni/gemi.nvim/README.md

 ```

 ### Authentication Issues
-1. Try `:GemiAuth` to re-authenticate
+1. Run `gemini` in your terminal to re-authenticate
 2. Check if you have an active internet connection
 3. Ensure you have a Google account with access to Gemini
+4. If you see "Authentication required" messages, run `gemini` in your terminal to set up authentication

 ### No File Changes Detected
 The plugin tracks changes from when it starts.
 If you don't see changes: